Get

 We all know that cats and curtains simply should not—but often do—mix.
 Fortunately, you have an array of avenues to consider in terms of preventing the behavior and keeping your curtains safe.

-Although your cat climbing your curtains can be seriously annoying, please avoid harsh punishments like yelling at or smacking your cat.
-Your cat doesn’t realize they’re doing anything wrong and is just acting on instinct.
-Harsh punishments, far from instilling discipline, will only teach your cat to be afraid of you and will not prevent the behavior.
+Although your cat climbing your curtains can be seriously annoying, please avoid all punishments, even yelling.
+Your cat doesn’t realize they’re doing anything wrong and are just acting on instinct.
+Any type of punishment, far from instilling discipline, will only teach your cat to be afraid of you and will not prevent the behavior.

 Featured Image Credit: Inga Gedrovicha, Shutterstock